imagekitio/docs-keep-a-changelog/media-library/overview/upload-files.md

 * Overwrite AI tags during upload

 If this feature is enabled and a file with the same name already exists at the target destination, the existing AI tags of the file will be replaced with new ones or removed if no tagging extension is applied.
-Conversely, if this setting is off, the existing AI tags of the file will be preserved in the new version.
+Conversely, if this setting is off, the existing AI tags of the file will be preserved in the new version, [read here](../../extensions/overview/ai-based-auto-tagging.md).

 * Overwrite user-set tags during upload